Bahari95/IGA-Bspline-Cahn-Haliard/README.md

 # IGA-Bspline-Cahn-Haliard
-Isogeometric analysis for numerical approximation of the Cahn-Halliard equation using the implicit method and the generalized alpha method.
+Isogeometric analysis for numerical approximation of the Cahn-Halliard equation using the implicit scheme and the generalized alpha method.

 ### coming soon